 Explanation:

-is the class used to create the web serverrequest
+Flaskis the class used to create the web serverrequestallows access to incoming datajsonifyformats response as JSON

 2. Initialize App